 - 1. What is the graduation rate of your school from entering students to graduation? - 2.
 Approximately what percentage of your graduates attend four-year colleges? - 3.
-Percentage of students on free and reduced lunch? - 4.
-Is this school classified as Title I? - 5.
-How has COVID-19 impacted your school, and how have you adapted grading systems and course offerings?
-Anything else we should know? - 6.
+Is this school classified as Title I? - 4.
+How many students at your school receive free or reduced lunch? - 5.
+Is your school in a military-impacted district? - 6.
 Regeneron STS is a competition for students in their final year of high school.
-Will this student graduate from high school in December 2022 or Spring 2023? - 7.
+Will this student graduate from high school in December 2023 or Spring 2024? - 7.
 Is there anything else you would like to share about this student's transcript, official name vs. chosen name, the impact of COVID-19 pandemic on your school and/or this student, or how this student is learning of the submission of this report?
 (200 words max) - 8.
 Upload Student Transcript - 9.
 Upload School Profile